Sunday, December 31, 2006

 Weekend wrap-up

-with two other couples and their kids.
+Unfortunately, we had a Christmas get-together (our Saturday activity) scheduled for last night with two other couples and their kids.
 But, once we notified them of our kids' snifflies, both moms said "yea, so?" and everyone came over anyway.
 We had a blast!
 Six adults and 5 kids under five!
 Yikes!
 LOL The girls (Viking #2 was the only boy) made individual pizzas then the grown-ups had soups, sandwiches, noodle and potato salads, and a TON of desserts graciously provided by our guests.
 Awesome fellowship!
 And, other than some teething crankiness from Viking #2, the girls got along great!

 Today Da Hubby and I decided to keep the kids home and out of the toddlers' room at church so the Vikings and I are coloring Christmas printables for Da Grandma and Da Papa who will be here with Da Hubby for lunch when church is over around 12:30pm.
-Then, later today, we'll make green and red Rice Crispie treats for tonight's dessert
+Then, later today, we'll make green and red Rice Crispie treats for tonight's dessert.

 Friday, December 8, 2006